lambda-feedback/user-documentation/docs/student/chatbots.md

 >
 > **Reflective:** What specific part of the question are you looking to tackle first, and what do you already understand about the concepts involved, such as the flow characteristics in a viscometer?

-**Tip:** if you're truly stuck and the questions aren't helping, tell it what you've already tried and ask it to guide you through the problem.
+**Tip:** if you are truly stuck and the questions aren't helping, tell it what you have already tried and ask it to guide you through the problem.